hoempf/dockside/README.md

 **NOTE:** It may compile for Linux but this doesn't make sense, and probably would result in an infinite loop when forwarding via `chmod`.

+## Bugs / Tests

+There are certainly a few bugs in here.
+I should add a few more tests.
+If you spot something bad, open an issue or send a PR, suggestions and/or bug reports are very welcome.

+## Builds / Binaries

+Working on it :)

+## Contributions

+If you need/want/fix anything, please let me know.